otaviojava/money-api-book/en/chapter1.md

 System.out.println(val); //0.6100000000000001
 ```

 As you can see, the result wasn't something that the user would expect.
 One might ask, is floating point arithmetic broken in Java?
-No it's not, but Java uses native floating point types and this how **IEEE-754** floating point numbers work, we can't precisely represent base-10 numbers that we as humans tend to use.
+No it's not, but Java uses native floating point types and this how **IEEE-754** floating point numbers work, we can't precisely represent base-10 numbers that we as humans tend to use. `Double` and `float` in Java are double-precision 64-bit IEEE-754 floating point and single-precision 32-bit IEEE-754 floating point respectively.

 The same book highlights two strategies for dealing with money: